 Note: If you want to rename PDF files stored in forScore's Documents directory, use the metadata panel to change its title instead and the filename will be updated to match it as closely as possible.

 iCloud Syncing

-With iCloud Syncing, forScore can automatically keep your sheet music library up to date across all of your devices running forScore 12.1 or later.
-Syncing is currently offered as an Early Access feature exclusively as part of forScore Pro and will be coming to all users with a future forScore update.
+With iCloud Syncing, for Score can automatically keep your sheet music library up to date across all of your devices.

 Setup